Kanikacoder13/Summer-Training-2026/Daily-Diary/Day-06.md

 - List comprehension for data filtering.
 - Tuple validation and manipulation.
 - Set operations for duplicate removal.
-- Order-preserving deduplication of lists.
+- Order-preserving removal of duplicate elements from lists.

 ### Bitwise Operations
 - Odd/Even checking using Bitwise AND.